New Zealand Emissions Trading Scheme: Price movements

-Up to January 2011, market prices for NZ Units were largely set by the international price for Certified Emission Reduction (CER) units.
+Up to January 2011, market prices for New Zealand units were largely set by the international price for Certified Emission Reduction (CER) units.
 In March 2011, European concerns over the implications of the Fukushima nuclear disaster for their nuclear reactors reduced atomic power generation and increased coal thermal generation.
 This caused extra demand for CERs in the European Union Emission Trading Scheme and CER prices exceeded NZ$25 a tonne, the effective price cap in the NZ ETS.
 NZ buyers switched from the more expensive CERS to cheaper NZUs which were traded at a record price of more than NZ$21 per tonne.
 In July 2011, concerns over the Eurozone sovereign debt crisis combined with the high volumes of CERS being issued caused international CER prices to fall to a range between 9 and 10 euros.
 NZU prices fell to NZ$16.

 By August 2012, the very low European carbon prices had dragged the NZU price down to NZ$4.55 per tonne of carbon.
 In mid September 2012, NZUs were selling for NZ$4.20 a tonne.
 In late October 2012, New Zealand carbon prices dropped to about NZ$1 a tonne for some types of credits.
 On 10 December 2012, the NZU spot price was $2.70 and it had declined by 72 percent over the 2012 year.
 In February 2013, Westpac's carbon dealing desk noted that imported European carbon credits were trading for 28 NZ cents and the price for NZUs was NZ$2.50.
 In January 2014 the price of one NZU was about NZ$3.50, up from NZ$2 a year earlier.